Cooking Gorgeous

 What is Mujadara?

-Why This Recipe Works?
+Why This Recipe Works

-Labelled picture of ingredients for mujadara
+Labelled ingredients for the recipe.

 • Stock - You can use Basic Homemade Vegetable Stock for the vegan/vegetarian version.
 If using store-bought stock, always check the seasoning before adding more salt.

-Pre Cook the Green Lentils
+Pre-Cook the Lentils

-green lentils are placed in a pan with 3 cups of water
+Green lentils are placed in a pan with 3 cups of water.

 Caramelize the Onions